15 Top-Rated Resorts in Colorado

 We may earn a commission from affiliate links ()

-Colorado has a wonderfully diverse resort scene, with properties for all types of travelers - from families to couples and the budget-conscious to the big spenders.
+Colorado has a wonderfully diverse resort scene, with properties for all types of travelers - from families, couples, and the budget-conscious to the big spenders.
 Where you choose to stay will be partially determined by what you plan to do while in Colorado.

 If you've come to experience the skiing and snowboarding, you'll want to head west to the mountains.
-Aspen, Vail, Beaver Creek, and Telluride are four top-rated Colorado ski destinations, with dozens of resort choices.
-And while these towns are known for their winter sports, they are truly year-round destinations, with activities like hiking, mountain biking, horseback riding, and whitewater rafting, along with a host of cultural events and festivals in the summer months.
+Aspen, Vail, Beaver Creek, and Telluride are four top Colorado ski destinations, with dozens of resort choices.
+And while these towns are known for their winter sports, they are truly year-round destinations, with activities like hiking, mountain biking, horseback riding, and white water rafting, along with a host of cultural events and festivals in the summer months.

 Accommodation: Park Hyatt Beaver Creek

 Right in the middle of Beaver Creek Village, the Park Hyatt is a true ski-in/ski-out luxury property just a few feet from the gondola.
 The recently renovated rooms and suites are elegantly done up with down comforters, marble baths, and flat-screen TVs.